1802: Addison Joseph Comstock, son of Darius Comstock, is born in Palmyra, Niagara County, New York.

 1908: Lamb Wire Fence changes its name to Peerless Fence when Hiram and Albert Lamb start another fence company in Canada.
 The Adrian Press (the weekly voice of the Democratic Party) stops publication.
 Sears & Roebuck (and later, other companies) begin to market kit homes nationwide, and continues doing so until 1940.

-1909: After four years of planning, the Adrian Public Library (home to the Lenawee County Historical Museum since 1978) opens at a cost of $35,000; $27,000 of the cost is covered by Andrew Carnegie.
+1909: After four years of planning, the Adrian Public Library (home to the Lenawee County Historical Museum since 1978) opens on February 6 at a cost of $35,000; $27,000 of the cost is covered by Andrew Carnegie.
 Stickley republishes plans from his magazine in a popular book titled Craftsman Homes.
 Gray Furniture produces Craftsman-style furniture in a new factory on Center Street.
 Henry Bowen, who lives on Dennis Street, raises capital for the Lion Motor Company.

 1910: Adrian's population has risen more than eleven percent since the turn of the century to 10,763.
 About ten percent of the population (1,090) works in the city's forty factories.
 William K. Bixby, a railroad car manufacturer in Saint Louis donates $25,000 to start the Emma L. Bixby Hospital in the former Elihu Clark home at Locust and Maumee Streets.
 The Queen Anne style fades from popularity.
 Although Adrian is known as the “Fence Capital of the World,” the city's “vitality and prosperity” over the next decade will be due to “the extent and the variety of industry” (Lindquist, Adrian… , 146).
 The “automobile era” begins when Henry Ford opens his first moving assembly-line plant in Highland Park, Michigan.
 The first Lion automobile, designed by Charles Blomstrom for the Lion Motor Company, is manufactured in the former Lion Fence Company plant in Adrian.